Graph-based stitching

 -

 - Daily lookback on a daily frequency: Data replays every day with a 24-hour lookback window.
-This option holds an advantage that replays are much more frequent, but unauthenticated visitors must authenticate the same day that they visit your site.
+This option holds an advantage that replays are much more frequent, but unauthenticated profiles must authenticate the same day that they visit your site.

 - Weekly lookback on a weekly frequency: Data replays once a week with a weekly lookback window (see options).
 This option holds an advantage that allows unauthenticated sessions a much more lenient time to authenticate.
 However, unstitched data less than a week old is not reprocessed until the next weekly replay.